adityasolanki205/Streaming-Pipeline-using-Dataflow/README.md

     1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/Streaming-Pipeline-using-DataFlow.git

-    2. Create a Storage Bucket in us-east1 with 2 separate folders temp and stream
+    2. Create a Storage Bucket by the name streaming_pipeline_testing in us-east1 with 2 separate folders temp and stream

     3. Create a Dataset in us-east1 by the name GermanCredit